 However proper nourishment supports both physical recovery and emotional balance.
 Keeping snacks nearby or using a reusable water bottle during feeding sessions can help maintain energy levels.

 Taking care of your body is one of the most practical ways for new moms to manage overwhelm during busy days.
+It took me a while to realize I needed care too, not just the baby, I talked more about mom self care here

 7 Talk About What You Are Feeling